anakin87/stefano-fiorucci-website/content/publication/example/index.md

   calibrated by minimizing a suitable function of modal natural frequencies and static displacements.
 The closed form modal solution of the equivalent beam model is used to obtain the response to stochastic loads.

-# Summary.
-An optional shortened abstract.
-summary: "The use of equivalent beam models to estimate the dynamical characteristics of complex tall buildings has been investigated by several authors.
+summary: The use of equivalent beam models to estimate the dynamical characteristics of complex tall buildings has been investigated by several authors.
 The main reason is the structural response estimation to stochastic loads, such as wind and earthquake, using a reduced number of degrees of